hartwigmedical/hmftools/purple/README.md

 sv_recovery_vcf | None | Optional location of low confidence structural variants vcf which may be recovered by PURPLE.
 GZ files supported. germline_del_freq_file | None | Provide a cohort frequency for germline deletions circos | None | Optional path to circos binary.
-When supplied, circos graphs will be written to <output_dir>/plot db_enabled | None | This parameter has no arguments.
-Optionally include if you wish to persist results to a database.
-Database initialization script can be found [here](https://github.com/hartwigmedical/hmftools/blob/master/patient-db/src/main/resources/generate_database.sql). db_user | None | Database username.
-Mandatory if db_enabled. db_pass | None | Database password.
-Mandatory if db_enabled. db_url | None | Database URL.
-Should be of format: `mysql://localhost:3306/hmfpatients`.
-Mandatory if db_enabled. no_charts | NA | Disables creation of (non-circos) charts tumor_only | NA | [Tumor only mode](#tumor-only-mode)
+When supplied, circos graphs will be written to <output_dir>/plot db_user | None | Database username - set all 3 DB parameters to load Purple data to hmf_patients DB db_pass | None | Database password db_url | None | Database URL.
+Should be of format: `mysql://localhost:3306/hmfpatients` no_charts | NA | Disables creation of (non-circos) charts tumor_only | NA | [Tumor only mode](#tumor-only-mode)